-The CEMP will be a working document and will be finalised by the Contractor following appointment and prior to commencing works on site.
-However, all of the content provided in the CEMP will be implemented in full by the Contractor and its finalisation by the Contractor will not affect the robustness and adequacy of the information presented and relied upon in the EIAR.
+The CEMP will be a live, working document and will be finalised by the Contractor following their appointment, and prior to commencing works on site.
+However, all of the requirements set out in the CEMP will be implemented in full by the Contractor.

-The CEMP is a live document, and the Contractor will ensure that it remains up to date for the duration of the construction period.
-The CEMP may need to be altered during the lifecycle of the construction period to take account of monitoring results, legislative changes, outcomes of third party consultations etc. Additional appendices may be added to the CEMP to accommodate monitoring results, permits etc. The document will also be updated as required following the grant of permission, to reflect any and all of the planning conditions set by the planning authority.
+As the CEMP is a live document the Contractor will ensure that it remains up to date for the duration of the construction period.
+The CEMP may need to be altered during the lifecycle of the construction period to take account of monitoring results, legislative changes, outcomes of third party consultations etc. Additional appendices may be added to the CEMP to accommodate monitoring results, permits etc.